Rhettus/blog/_posts/2025-01-12-2025-01-12-Birdnet-Pi-to-Home-Assistant-Integration.md

 I want to be able to report my bird detections to Home Assistant.
 With this I can create automation, cards, grafana graphs, custom notifications etc. A lot of this is going to be based off Phil Prices work, I just didnt have the experience to follow those instructions and get it working.
 This blog attempts to add some clarity to that blog post.

 ## Understanding
-First I had to have some understand of MQTT.
+First I had to have some understanding of MQTT.
 The workflow is comprised of a MQTT Broker, and subscriber model.
 Subscribers sign up for specific "topics" and get the notification relayed to them via the broker whenever a device publishes to that topic.
 Home Assistant sensors subscribe to topics for their data

 ![image](/assets/img/2025-01-12-Birdnet-Pi-to-Home-Assistant-Integration/MQTT.png)